Produce

 1

-Wash radishes thoroughly under running water before eating or preparing, even if peeling.
+Wash radishes thoroughly under cool running water before eating or preparing.

 2